Designing Innovative Lessons and Activities for Mathematics Teaching (K–8)

-The grant applicant is encouraged but not required to be a Full Individual or E-Member of NCTM or teach at a school with a current NCTM Pre-K-8 school membership.
+The grant applicant is encouraged but not required to be a Essential or Premium member of NCTM or teach at a school with a current NCTM Pre-K-8 school membership.
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.
-On review of the MET Board, successful grants may be renewed annually for a maximum of three years.
+On review by the MET Board, successful grants may be renewed annually for a maximum of three years.

 Note: The applicant must indicate a financial agent, nonprofit organization, or person to administer the grant (indirect expenses may not be paid by the grant).
 If the grant is awarded to an individual teacher, that person is responsible for its accounting.
 The award must be reported to the Internal Revenue Service, and it is subject to federal income taxes.
 A Form 1099 will be sent to an individual grant recipient at the end of the calendar year.
 If you have any questions about your own income tax liability, you should contact the Internal Revenue Service or your tax counsel.
 These sources can advise a recipient on the proper way to report project expenses.

 Funds may be used for the following: